Colony of Jamaica: First Maroon War

 Starting in the late seventeenth century, there were periodic skirmishes between the colonial militia and the Windward Maroons, alongside occasional slave revolts.
 In 1673 one such revolt in St. Ann's Parish of 200 enslaved Africans created the separate group of Leeward Maroons.
 These Maroons united with a group of Madagascars who had survived the shipwreck of a slave ship and formed their own maroon community in St. George's parish.
 Several more rebellions strengthened the numbers of this Leeward group.
 Notably, in 1690 a revolt at Sutton's plantation in Clarendon freed 400 enslaved Africans, who then joined and strengthened the Leeward Maroons.
 The Leeward Maroons inhabited "cockpits," caves, or deep ravines that were easily defended, even against troops with superior firepower.
-Such guerrilla warfare and the use of scouts who blew the abeng (the cow horn, which was used as a trumpet) to warn of approaching militiamen, which allowed the Maroons to evade, thwart, frustrate, and defeat any expeditions sent against them.
+Such guerrilla warfare and the use of scouts, who blew the abeng (the cow horn, which was used as a trumpet) to warn of approaching militiamen, allowed the Maroons to evade, thwart, frustrate, and defeat any expeditions sent against them.

 In 1728, the British authorities sent Robert Hunter to assume the office of governor of Jamaica; Hunter's arrival led to an intensification of the conflict.
 However, despite increased numbers, the British colonial authorities were unable to defeat the Windward Maroons.
-By 1739, the colonial authorities recognised that it could not defeat the Maroons, so they offered them treaties of peace instead.
+By 1739, the colonial authorities recognised that they could not defeat the Maroons, so they offered them treaties of peace instead.
 In the same year, the colonial authorities, led by Governor Edward Trelawny, sued for peace with the Leeward Maroon leader, Cudjoe, described by Jamaican planters as a short, almost dwarf-like man who for years fought skilfully and bravely to maintain his people's independence.
 Some writers maintain that during the conflict, Cudjoe became increasingly disillusioned, and quarrelled with his lieutenants and with other Maroon groups.
 He felt that the only hope for the future was a peace treaty with the enemy which recognized the independence of the Leeward Maroons.
 In 1742, Cudjoe had to suppress a rebellion of Leeward Maroons against the treaty.